Fiat 500: 500 Furgoncino

-500 F or Berlina (1965–1973)
+500 F or Berlina (1965–1972)

 The F spans two periods of 500 production, the D and the L. As such, it is the most frequently misidentified model.
 Between 1965 and 1969 the F carried the same badging as the D, but the two models are distinguishable by the positioning of their door hinges.
 The D has "suicide doors": the F, produced from June 1965, at last featured front-hinged doors.
+This was the result of new safety regulations which required front-hinged doors on passenger cars - the Giardiniera was officially a commercial vehicle and was thus allowed to retain the original, rear-hinged design.
 Between 1969 and 1972 the F was sold alongside the Lusso model as a cheaper "base model" alternative.
 While the F and L are mechanically very similar, the key differences are the bumpers (the L has an extra chrome nudge bar) and the interior (the F interior is nearly identical to the original 1957 design while the L sports a much more modern look).

+The 500 F is perhaps most associated with the Japanese media franchise Lupin III, where it has been associated with the eponymous character since appearing in the 1971 television series Lupin the 3rd Part 1, the first screen adaptation of the Lupin III manga, but has been most prominently linked with the franchise since the release of the 1979 film Lupin III: The Castle of Cagliostro.

-500 L or Lusso (1967—1971)
+500 L or Lusso (1968–1972)

 In September 1968 Fiat put on sale the 500 L or Lusso (tipo 110 F/L), a more richly trimmed and better appointed version of the standard 500 F. The 500 L remained on sale until 1972, when the new Fiat 126 was introduced.